vanvoorden/Trivially-Identical-Sample/.github/README.md

 You can experiment with this yourself to see how this impacts performance.
 Try sorting `reverse` over `creationDate` and run the same measurements again.
 You should see performance look much closer between your test group and control group.
 Your `SortedOrders.update` method still performs a linear time algorithm to compare all `Order` elements.
 But since the `Order` element that has been changed is now near the *front* of the `Array` this will return much faster.

 Is this “cheating”?
 Are we “cooking the books”.
-Well… yes and no. It’s totally legit critique at this point to argue that our experiment is not something general purpose that scales to a wide variety of applications and products.
+Well… yes and no. It’s a totally legit critique at this point to argue that our experiment is not something general purpose that scales to a wide variety of applications and products.
 But… that’s also sort of the whole point.

-The `isTriviallyIdentical(to:)` method are *niche* operations.
+The `isTriviallyIdentical(to:)` methods are *niche* operations.
 These are “hipster” APIs: something “underground” that might not really ever cross over to a mainstream audience.

 At the end of the day you are the one who knows the most about the performance of your applications and products.
 Measure the time spent performing checks for value equality.
 Make the change to `isTriviallyIdentical(to:)` and measure the time spent performing checks for reference equality.
 Measure these changes using the real world user experiences in your products.
 You might end up with a situation where your value equality checks actually *save* you performance down the road.
 That’s ok.
 You should continue using value equality checks when it makes sense to do so.